Money is emotional for a lot of people. And it’s these emotions that often get in the way of saving for the future.

 - But I really want to take this trip.

-As a financial advisor in Utah, the importance of saving for retirement is clear and an easy choice:
+The importance of saving for retirement is clear and an easy choice:

 - There are tax benefits to saving.